xapple/autopaths/README.md

 As you can see, once you have created a FilePath, many useful methods are available.
 No more need for long `os.path` or `shutil` commands of which you can never remember the syntax.

 To see the complete list of utility methods and properties, look at the source code.
+You can find lots of the common things you would need to do with file paths `f.make_executable()` etc etc.

 # DirectoryPath object